gireeshsubrama/bdcmetricsdashboard/README.md

 * Terra: N/A
 * Seven Bridges: N/A

-### Imports:
+### PFB_Imports:
 * Dug: N/A
 * PIC-SURE: N/A
 * Gen3: N/A
+* Terra: The number of PFB files imported into the platform by a user into a Terra Workspace.
+* Seven Bridges: The number of PFB files imported into the platform by a user into a Seven Bridges Project.

+### DRS_Resolved:
+* Dug: N/A
+* PIC-SURE: N/A
+* Gen3: N/A
+* Terra: The number of DRS files resolved in Terra.
+* Seven Bridges: The number of DRS files resolved in Seven Bridges.

+### BYOD_Imports:
+* Dug: N/A
+* PIC-SURE: N/A
+* Gen3: N/A
-* Terra: The number of times data has been imported into the platform by a user into a Terra Workspace (BYOD Data).
+* Terra: The number of times BYOD data has been imported into the platform by a user into a Terra Workspace.
-* Seven Bridges: The number of times data has been imported into the platform by a user into a Seven Bridges Project (BYOD Data).
+* Seven Bridges: The number of times BYOD data has been imported into the platform by a user into a Seven Bridges Project.

 ### Workflows Run:
 * Dug: N/A